AbsaOSS/living-doc-generator/templates/_index_page_markdown_template.md

 ---
-title: "Issue Summary"
+title: Issue Summary
-toolbar_title: "Issue Summary"
+toolbar_title: Issue Summary
-description_title: "Brief overview of all mined issues."
+description_title: Brief overview of all mined issues.
-description: "This is a comprehensive list and brief overview of all issues."
+description: This is a comprehensive list and brief overview of all issues.
-date: "{date}"
+date: {date}
 weight: 0
 ---